upfrontjs/framework/docs/prologue/contributing.md

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 I'd love all and any contributions.
 If you have questions, I'd love to hear them, that might just mean that the documentation is lacking.

 I'd also love PRs.
-If you're thinking of a large PR, I advise opening up an issue first to talk about it, though!
+If you're thinking of a large PR, I advise opening up an issue first to talk about it though!
 Look at the links below if you're not sure how to open a PR.

 ## Which branch